Best red wine

 How we test wine

-We asked supermarkets to nominate an own-label or exclusive red wine, suitable for drinking in winter and costing between £5 and £8, that they felt was good value.
+We asked supermarkets to nominate an own-label or exclusive red wine costing £9 or less, suitable for drinking in winter, that they felt was good value.

-Each wine was tasted blind and then rated by our panel of experts.
-Each expert tasted the drinks in a different order.
+Each wine was disguised before being tasted blind and then rated by our panel of experts.
+Each expert tasted the drinks in a different order, before discussing their ratings and agreeing on the one Best Buy red wine.

-Our experts were: Charles Metcalfe, author, wine and food speaker, and co-chairman of the International Wine Challenge (IWC); Sam Caporn, Master of Wine, wine consultant, speaker, writer and IWC judge; Oz Clarke, award-winning wine writer, speaker and broadcaster; and Kathryn McWhirter, author, writer and translator, mainly about wine.
+This year our wine experts were: Sarah Abbott, Master of Wine, Swirl and Savour wine events founder, International Wine Challenge co-chair; Oz Clarke, award-winning wine writer, speaker and broadcaster; Helen McGinn, wine taster, author and international wine judge; Kathryn McWhirter, wine taster and wine author and translator; and Charles Metcalfe, author, wine and food speaker and co-chair of the International Wine Challenge.